d-lee-te/d-lee-te/README.md

 Specifically, I graduated with specializations (aka threads) in Devices and Intelligence!

-I also enjoy learning new programming languages and seeing what I can build with them!

 ### Here, you'll see:
 - [My personal website](https://d-lee-te.github.io/) (which is currently being hosted on gitpages for now)
 - Personal projects